 1. Infrastructure Duplication

-Each brand requires:
+Each brand needs:

 - Dedicated servers or VM clusters

-- Individual monitoring and support systems
+- Separate monitoring and support systems

 2. Integration Nightmare

-Every brand needs connections to:
+Every brand needs to connect to:

 - Payment gateways (different merchant accounts per brand)